 Is there an application fee to apply to Heritage University?

-For prospective students applying for undergraduate admissions, there is no application fee.
-Students seeking admission to a master's degree program are required to pay a non-refundable application fee.
+There is no application fee for prospective students applying for undergraduate admissions.
+Students seeking admission to a master’s degree program are required to pay a non-refundable application fee.
 Please refer to the graduate admissions application for the current fee.

 You do not have to be admitted to the college in order to take the Heritage University assessment test.
 The test evaluates your reading, writing and math skills.
 This allows the college to assess your academic ability and determine which classes will be the best fit for you.
-The assessment test usually takes 2 to 3 hours and is offered in the Academic Skills Center (ASC).
-Please call the ASC at (509) 865-8517 for testing dates and times.
+The assessment test usually takes 2 to 3 hours and is offered in the Testing Center.
+Please call the Admissions Office at (509) 865-0440 or the Testing Center at (509)865-8537 for testing dates and times.

 If I am a transfer student, do I still need to submit my high school transcript or GED certificate?
 Will I still need to take the assessment test?

 If you are a transfer student, an official high school transcript or GED certificate will be required if you have earned fewer than 60 semester credit hours.
 Our evaluator will determine the number of transferable semester credit hours once you have submitted official transcripts from all colleges and universities previously attended.
 Then our admissions staff will contact you if additional documents are needed.
 Transfer students who do not have an associate of arts degree, or who have 60 or fewer semester credit hours, may be asked to take the assessment test.